EthanRDoesMC/gandalf/README.md

 > Packages are **comma space separated** with **no comma closing the list**. e.x. `[my.package], [your.package]`

-New lines are **not** permitted excluding the 2 line breaks at the end of the file.
+New lines are **not** permitted excluding the 1 line break at the end of the file.

 Be sure the conflicts are in alphabetical order.

 > If the release is behind, use `bash` to compile: